phamhongphuc1999/eth-graph-query/documents/api.md

 - `BlockQuery` is block query of graph query.
 If you define it, you can get the data in a particular block number or block hash.

 #### Metadata <a name="metadata"></a>

+- `Metadata` is metadata you can query in a query command.